![]() |

 (Don and Jessie shake hands)

 (Jessie) Oh, yeah.
-It was the only orange van on the block.
+It was the only orange volkswagen van on the block.

 (Don) That Cliff!
-Some idiot helps him load Windows 2000 and now he thinks he's a computer wizard.
+Some fool helps him load Windows Vista and now he thinks he's a computer wizard.
 (Mocking voice) I've got plug and play...what have you got Don?
-Well, I've got a wood chisel and an etch-a-sketch, fool, and I can make stairways to heaven.
+Well, I've got a wood chisel and an Etch-a-Sketch in my satchel, bone head, and I can make stairways to heaven.
 So, eat it!
 (Calming down) Tell me, so you bought this place in the hills...does your wife want to do any gardening?

 (Jessie) Well, I suppose.
 She had a tomato and herb garden at our condo.